 Huawei is offering 2000GB of data per month with this mobile router; however, the whole high-speed data is unlimited within the package.
 The monthly data package starts at 99 yuan, and the annual package is priced at 599 yuan.

-In terms of appearance, the Huawei Mobile Router comes with a minimalist design, and its size too is compact.
+In terms of appearance, the Huawei Mobile Router comes with a minimalist design and compact size.
 The router is 25mm thin and weighs only 246g.
 The Mobile Router supports China Mobile/Unicom/Telecom 4G network.

 The router supports a variety of SIM cards, including mobile phone cards, mobile phone secondary cards, Internet of Things cards, data cards, and much more.
-To turn the device on, the users need to plug a Nano-SIM card into the router and turn on the power.
+To turn the device on, the users must plug a Nano-SIM card into the router and turn the power on.